steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

   proposal.](https://github.com/modularml/mojo/blob/main/proposals/lifetimes-and-provenance.md)

-I think there are some other languages that are forming the next big cohort of programming languages, and they're interesting too, but these two I think have the most explicit connection to Rust in the design and goals of the language itself.
+I think there are some other languages that are forming the next big cohort of programming languages, and they're interesting too, but these three I think have the most explicit connection to Rust in the design and goals of the language itself.
 Shout out to Nu, Inko, Gleam, Roc, Oil Shell, Unison, and others.
 Lots of cool stuff going on.